bigchaindb/bigchaindb/docs/server/source/production-deployment-template-tendermint/node-on-kubernetes.rst

 Use the Python Driver to send some transactions to the BigchainDB node and verify that your node or cluster works as expected.

+Next, you can set up log analytics and monitoring, by following our templates:

+* :doc:`../production-deployment-template/log-analytics`.